 Similar to A score, B score enables us to better distinguish the credit quality of borrowers.
 By way of illustration, borrowers X and Y mentioned above are assigned different B scores based on their credit histories with us.
 Within the three months since they first established credit histories with us, borrower X has good repayment record, while borrower Y has two short-term delinquencies.
-Based on their credit histories with us, borrower X receives a B score of 680 and borrower Y receives a B score of 600.
+Based on their credit histories with us, borrower X receives a B score of 600.
 As a result, borrower X's credit limit is increased.
 On the other hand, we may limit further drawdowns by borrower Y on our platform if such borrower experiences additional delinquencies.